-In Sept 2021 LQ BID launched Northern Ireland's first sustainable district, with a series of ten initiatives that seeks to make the Linen Quarter the most sustainable business area in the region.
+In 2021, LQ BID (an independent not for profit company) launched Northern Ireland's first sustainable district, in Belfast, with a series of ten initiatives to make the Linen Quarter the most sustainable business area in the region.

-Why are investors seeking and holding funds specifically to invest in companies with an environmental focus?
-What can sustainable finance offer Northern Ireland's businesses and economy?
+An important topic covered in the festival was sustainable finance, to understand in more detail why investors are seeking and holding funds specifically to invest in companies with an environmental focus; and what sustainable finance can offer Northern Ireland's businesses and economy.

-This event was with Bod Buckby of London Stock Exchange and William McCulla at Invest NI - attendees received an insight into how sustainable finance has changed the corporate funds landscape, and where their business could find sustainable finance support.
-After a brief speaker's overview attendees had the opportunity to ask questions during a Q&A session.
+The event featured Bod Buckby of London Stock Exchange and William McCulla at Invest NI, with attendees receiving new information and insights into how sustainable finance has changed the corporate funds landscape, and where their business could find sustainable finance support.

 The emerging merits of sustainable finance - while becoming the norm - are now fully known to regional businesses.
 Drawing on knowledge, experience and networks we were able to bring together a small panel of experts to start a public conversation on 1) why should we support an NI sustainable economy, 2) how is the market supporting businesses, and 3) where further advice can be found.